-Fold zipper tabs in half widthwise, to make a square shape.
-On the right side of zipper, position fold of one zipper tab so it just overlaps metal end of zipper.
-Center and pin in place.
+Fold zipper tabs in half widthwise to make a square shape.
+On the right side of the zipper, position the fold of one zipper tab so it just overlaps the metal end of the zipper—Center and pin in place.

-Position other folded zipper tab so fold just overlaps edge of zipper pull.
+Position the other folded zipper tab, so the fold just overlaps the edge of the zipper pull.
 Again, center and pin in place.
-Note: Turn the sewing machine slowly with your hand when sewing close to metal parts, so as not to break a needle.
+Note: Turn the sewing machine slowly with your hand when sewing close to metal parts so as not to break a needle.

-Using zipper foot, stitch zipper tabs in place with horizontal line along folded edge, about 1/8” from fold.
+Using the zipper foot, stitch zipper tabs in place with a horizontal line along the folded edge, about 1/8” from the fold.
 Avoid metal parts as you sew.
 Test zipper to make sure tabs do not interfere with zipping.

-Your zipper should look like this with both of the tabs attached.
+Your zipper should look like this with both of the tags attached.

 Center zipper edge to pouch front, so right sides of pouch and zipper are facing.
-Pin edge of zipper to raw edge of top flap.
+Pin edge of the zipper to the raw edge of the top flap.

-With zipper on top, stitch 1/4” from pinned edge.
+With the zipper on top, stitch 1/4” from the pinned edge.

-Stack clutch back on clutch front, right sides facing, and pin raw edge of clutch back to free edge of zipper and repeat stitching.
+Stack the clutch back on the clutch front, right sides facing, and pin the raw edge of the clutch back to the free edge of the zipper and repeat stitching.

 Now, it’s time to attach the lining!

-Lay out the zipper pouch with the fabric wrong side up.
+Layout the zipper pouch with the fabric wrong side up.
 (In the picture above, one outer fabric panel is folded back.)
-With wrong side of lining facing up, pin right side of lining to exposed zipper edge, as pictured.
+With the wrong side of the lining facing up, pin the right side of the lining to the exposed zipper edge, as pictured.

-When you fold back the lining, this is what you should see: the right side of the lining fabric.
+When you fold back the lining, you should see: the right side of the lining fabric.
 Stitch 1/4” from pinned edge to attach the first lining panel.

-Now, repeat this process to attach the second lining panel on the exposed zipper edge.
-Pin the lining right side down against the raw edge of the zipper, and then stitch 1/4″ from edge.
+Now, repeat this process to attach the second lining panel to the exposed zipper edge.
+Pin the lining right side down against the raw edge of the zipper, and then stitch 1/4″ from the edge.

 This is what the lining panels will look like when they are sewn.
 You should see the back of the zipper and the right sides of both lining panels.

-Leave zipper unzipped, and pin together right sides of clutch body, making sure to align top strips.
-Pin together right sides of lining pieces.
+Leave zipper unzipped, and pin together with the right sides of the clutch body, making sure to align the top strips.
+Pin together the right sides of the lining pieces.

-Stitch 1/4” around perimeter of both body and lining, leaving 4” open at bottom of lining for turning.
+Stitch 1/4” around the perimeter of both body and lining, leaving 4” open at the bottom of lining for turning.

 Through the opening you left earlier, carefully turn the bag inside out.
-Push lining inside of the bag and smooth out the corners.
-Press pouch and hand-stitch the lining closed.
+Push the lining inside of the bag and smooth out the corners.
+Press the pouch and hand-stitch the lining closed.

 Enjoy your new lined zipper pouch!
 Wasn’t that easy?
-If you make this pattern, we’d love to see it in the Craft Buds Flickr group!
+If you make this pattern, we’d love to see it on Facebook

 Once you are comfortable with this simple zippered pouch, try out the quilted version: e-Reader Sleeves: iPad or Kindle Cover Pattern.